mbudisic/koopman/README.md

     >>> addpath("~/MatlabToolbox/koopman")
     >>> savepath

-Then functions from the toolbox can be accessed via namespace "koopman", e.g.,
+Then functions from the toolbox can be accessed via namespace "koopman".
+Executing

-    >> koopman.DMD
+    >> doc koopman

+should list the contents of the toolbox.

 # Use